nmwsharp/geometry-central/docs/docs/surface/halfedge_mesh/mutation.md

 These routines modify a mesh by inserting new elements.
 Element references remain valid, and [containers](containers.md) will automatically resize themselves to accommodate the new elements.

 Note that some operations my re-use existing elements to create their output.
 For instance, `splitEdge()` turns a single edge in to two; the input edge will be re-used as one of the two output edges, and data along that edge will be unchanged in any containers.

-??? warning "Boundary loop invalidation"

-    There is one tiny exceptional invalidation behavior related to insertion. `Face` handles which actually point to boundary loops are invalidated after any operation which adds faces to the mesh.
-This is a consequence of the way we index boundary loops separate from faces, even though they are essentially faces in practice (see [Boundaries](boundaries.md) and [Internals](internals.md)) for details.

 ---